malleVF/Supernote-Templates/README.md

 All the icons in my templates are from https://lucide.dev/icons/.

 I prefer the scribble style in my Supernote.
 That's why I redesigned the Lucide icons to match this style.
-For the fonts, I use Excalifont as my preferred style.
+For the font, I use [Excalifont](https://plus.excalidraw.com/excalifont) as my preferred style.

 ### Project Planner